-The District of Staffordshire Moorlands covers an area of 57,600 hectares, of which 32% is classed as rural, and serves a resident population of 95,8001.
-There are 44,776 domestic households on the Council Tax valuation list and 3,199 non-domestic properties on the Business Rates list as at 31st March 2023.
+The district of Staffordshire Moorlands covers an area of 57,600 hectares, of which 32% is classed as rural, and serves a resident population of 95,8001.
+There are 45,012 domestic households on the council tax valuation list and 3,185 non-domestic properties on the business rates list as at 31 March 2024.

-Local Authorities have continued to face significant financial challenges over recent years managing cost pressures within services and greater volatility in financing streams where there has been a shift in focus towards locally generated income streams, such as Council Tax, Business Rates, and other income, with core Central Government funding reduced substantially.
-This increases the control and influence the Council has over locally generated income but makes it more vulnerable to fluctuations within the local economy, increasing financial risk.
-This is exacerbated in the context of the current national and world economic and geo-political events.
-Significant volatility in inflation and interest rate rises has a tangible effect on the Council's finances, including significant cost increases, price rises and supply chain issues.
+Local authorities have continued to face significant financial challenges over recent years managing cost pressures within services and greater volatility in financing streams where there has been a shift in focus towards locally generated income streams, such as council tax, business rates, and other income, with core central government funding reduced substantially.
+This increases the control and influence the Council has over locally generated income, but makes it more vulnerable to fluctuations within the local economy, increasing financial risk.